Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 History of World Psoriasis Day (WPD)

-The first World Psoriasis Day was celebrated in 2004; however, the World Health Organization's member nations recognised the necessity of raising awareness about psoriasis systematically in 2014 and passed a resolution designating the 29th of October as the official day to celebrate World Psoriasis Day.
+The first World Psoriasis Day was celebrated in 2004; however, the World Health Organization's member nations recognized the necessity of raising awareness about psoriasis systematically in 2014 and passed a resolution designating the 29th of October as the official day to celebrate World Psoriasis Day.

 Preventive measures for Psoriasis disease